Semmering Base Tunnel: Background

 The Semmering railway, which was constructed between 1848 and 1854, holds the distinction of being the first railway to traverse the Alps, and has been commonly referred to as the world's first true mountain railway.
 The historic significance of this traditional route is such that it has been declared a World Heritage Site by UNESCO.
 By the turn of the 21st century, a total of 70,000 goods and passenger trains were reportedly being run through the Semmering railway during each year, it is one of the busiest routes in Austria.

 In order to relieve pressure upon the original route, interest grew in the development of a more direct route over the Alps.
 These notions soon centered around the concept of boring a base tunnel at a significantly lower altitude.
 During 2006, a two-year route selection process was conducted; in April 2008, it was announced that the southernmost route had been determined to be the optimum of those studied.
-During the later half of 2009, the final route for the proposed Semmering Base Tunnel was selected; this ran between Gloggnitz and the Mürzzuschlag-Langenwang area.
+During the later half of 2009, the final route for the proposed SBT was selected; this ran between Gloggnitz and the Mürzzuschlag-Langenwang area.

-Specifically, the proposed tunnel comprises twin-parallel bores, each possessing a diameter of 10 meters and separated by up to 70 meters; for safety reasons, connecting pedestrian passages between the two bores are to occur at regular intervals of up to 500 meters.
-This base tunnel, if built, is planned to enable trains to traverse the new route at a speed of up to 250 km/h.
+Specifically, the tunnel comprises twin-parallel bores, each possessing a diameter of 10 meters and separated by up to 70 meters; for safety reasons, connecting 56 cross-passages between the two bores are to occur at regular intervals of up to 500 meters.
 Being significantly faster than the Semmering line, it would enable a reduction in the travel time between the cities of Vienna and Graz.

-The proposed base tunnel is intentionally designed with a shallow inclination, a gradient of 0.85 per cent.
+The SBT has a gradient of 0.84 per cent.
 This gradient was selected to enable it to be used by heavy freight trains with only a single locomotive.
 The plan involves several infrastructure changes, such as the integration of the railway stations at Gloggnitz and Mürzzuschlag with the proposed route.
 Outside of railway infrastructure, a flood protection scheme is required to mitigate against the risk posed by the nearby River Schwarza while the relocation of the B27 road would also be necessary.